-If the bunion progresses to where there is no longer any cartilage on the joint surfaces, realigning the toe will provide a cosmetic improvement but not a decrease in pain.
+If the bunion progresses to where there is no longer any cartilage on the joint surfaces, realigning the toe will provide cosmetic improvement but will not decrease pain.
 This is why early detection and treatment of acquired bunions are extremely important.

 As our knowledge of bunions progresses, surgical techniques to correct the deformity are improving as well.
-More effective corrections with faster healing times are now possible in ways that were unavailable in the past.
+More effective corrections with faster recovery times are now possible with methods that were unavailable in the past.

 About UPMC Orthopaedic Care